Azure/azure-iot-sdks/readme.md

 ### /tools

 This folder contains tools you will find useful when you are working with IoT Hub and the device SDKs.
+- [iothub-explorer](c/doc/provision_device.md): describes how to use the iothub-explorer node.js tool to provision a device for use in IoT Hub.
 - [Device Explorer](tools/DeviceExplorer/doc/how_to_use_device_explorer.md): this tool enables you to perform operations such as manage the devices registered to an IoT hub, view device-to-cloud messages sent to an IoT hub, and send cloud-to-device messages from an IoT hub.
-Note that Device Explorer only runs on Windows.
+Note this tool only runs on Windows.